 When the doctor is ready to do the pull-through surgery, he or she will disconnect the intestine from the stoma and attach it to the anus.
 Since the stoma isn't needed any more, the doctor will either repair it during the pull-through surgery or will wait about six to eight weeks to make sure that the pull-through surgery was successful.

 In some cases, the doctor removes the entire large intestine and connects the small intestine to the stoma.
 This surgery is called an ileostomy.
 If the doctor leaves part of the large intestine and connects it to the stoma, the surgery is called a colostomy.

 Another complication of surgery is injury (intestinal perforation) of the intestine.
-Intestinal perforation has many of the same symptoms as enterocolitis; however, it also causes severe abdominal pain (intensified by any movement) and nausea.
+Intestinal perforation has many of the same symptoms as enterocolitis; however, it also causes severe abdominal pain, which can be made worse by any movement, and nausea.

 If your child shows any of the symptoms of enterocolitis or intestinal perforation, call your child’s doctor immediately.
-Also call your child’s doctor if you child has abdominal pain or develops never symptoms after treatment for HD.
+Also call your child’s doctor if your child has abdominal pain or develops newer symptoms after treatment for HD.

 Can't find the health information you’re looking for?